 Suppose we have a static working population, and the rate of return on equities is equal to the general rate of profit.
 And suppose that any net investment in fixed capital would lead to a lower return on capital than allowed by the equity market.
-That is, in Okishio's terms, no 'viable' labour-saving techniques are available.
-Firms will thus tend to select only capital-saving technical innovations.
+That is, in Okishio's terms, no 'viable' labour-saving techniques are available.6 Firms will thus tend to select only capital-saving technical innovations.
 This implies that firms, taken as a whole, will need no net infusion of capital, so there should be zero net issue of new equities.
 If the rentier class as a whole is content to carry out no net saving then the situation is stable.
 But this is unlikely.
-If the rentiers attempt to accumulate capital by investing in shares, the net effect will be to bid up the price of equities, given that no new equities are being issued.
-The effect of this is to depress the rate of return on equities.
+If the rentiers attempt to accumulate capital by investing in shares, the net effect will be to bid up the price of equities, given that no new equities.
 This will affect the discount rate used in assessing investment projects.
 Previously unprofitable ones will seem profitable.
 New equities will be issued and the proceeds invested.
 Given that the population is static, this will raise the organic composition of capital and depress the real rate of profit.